Glitched/alt-man/README.md

 Written in Rust because aren't all the trendy command line tools?
 Really, I just wanted an excuse to play around with it.

-It doens't work quite yet, but it can't be too much longer.

 ## Usage

 Add an OpenAI API key in your environment as `OPENAI_API_KEY`